helm/helm-www/versioned_docs/version-3/topics/charts.md

 ---
-title: "Charts"
+title: Charts
-description: "Explains the chart format, and provides basic guidance for building charts with Helm."
+description: Explains the chart format, and provides basic guidance for building charts with Helm.
-aliases: [
-  "docs/developing_charts/",
-  "developing_charts"
-]
 sidebar_position: 1
 ---